vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-lookup/README.md

 This service is then injected into the component hosting the lookup control, and passed to it via its `service` property.

 (2) if your service requires **additional options**, just extend `RefLookupFilters` if they are provided by your program.
-If instead they can be changed by users, create a component representing these options, like  `RefLookupDummyOptComponent` in the demo project.
+In this case, typically your code will set the lookup's component `baseFilter` property so that it represents the additional filter criteria you want to preset.
+If instead the additional options can be changed by users, create a component representing these options, like  `RefLookupDummyOptComponent` in the demo project.

 This component is a normal Angular component, but you should get injected in its constructor: